thomasWeise/distributedComputingExamples/README.md

 ## 2. Software Requirements

+For each example, I explicitly list the required software and discuss how it can be obtained and installed.
+Here I give an overview over these software components.

 ### 2.1.
 Java JDK

 Most of the examples I provide are written in the Java programming language and can run under arbitrary systems, given that Java is installed.
 In order to compile them, you need a [Java JDK](https://en.wikipedia.org/wiki/Java_Development_Kit) installed.
 My examples require [Java 7](https://en.wikipedia.org/wiki/Java_version_history#Java_SE_7) or later.